 Allie grew up in Skokie, Illinois and went to Beloit College where she majored in sociology and was a student-athlete and a captain of the women’s basketball team.
 She continues to play today in a co-ed, adult basketball league.
 When she’s not on the court, she’s reading books for her book club, playing word games, and watching her beloved Wisconsin Badgers and Green Bay Packers.

 Erin Guthrie, Vice Chair

 Engagement Manager at McKinsey & Company

 In her spare time, Erin plays in an indoor soccer league (avoiding the icy Chicago winters!), traveling, and the outdoors.
-She is a former California girl, receiving her B.A. from Stanford University, and relocated to the Midwest starting with her MBA at the University of Michigan Ross School of Business.
+She is a former California girl, receiving her bachelor of arts from Stanford University, and relocated to the Midwest starting with her MBA at the University of Michigan Ross School of Business.

 Yeyry Garcia, Secretary

 Internal Audit Manager at The PrivateBank